bdbarnett/mpdisplay/README.md

 - Add other non-display related drivers, such as SD card reader or real time clock (not provided)
 - Correct any settings that may be necessary for your setup

-For use in LVGL, you MAY want to edit the `lv_config.py` to:
+For use in LVGL, you MAY want to edit `lv_config.py` to:
 - Adjust the buffer size, type and quantity to match your needs
 - Set your color format if "lv.COLOR_FORMAT.NATIVE" doesn't work
 - Change from blocking mode to non-blocking mode (currently has issues in mp_lcd_bus drivers)
 - Enable encoder(s) if you are using them.
 Simply uncomment the last line.

-For use in Nano-GUI, you MAY want to edit the `color_setup.py` to:
+For use in Nano-GUI, you MAY want to edit `color_setup.py` to:
 - Change the mode to save RAM.
 The fewer the number of colors, the less RAM is taken at the expense of a slight increase in refresh time.
   	- `mode = framebuf.RGB565` yields 65,536 colors; creates a frame buffer of size width * height * 2.
 No bounce buffer is needed.
   	- `mode = framebuf.GS8` yields 256 colors; creates a frame buffer of size width * height and a bounce buffer of size width * 2